Beginning with the 2019-2020 academic year, there are important improvements and changes to student health at DePauw University.

 It is our experience that while most DePauw students are covered by a health insurance plan, some students do not have family coverage or their insurance plan has barriers to accessing care such as high deductibles, limited coverage for services received outside the health plan’s service area or an absence of participating providers in the Greencastle area.

 2. DePauw will require all students to provide proof of primary health insurance.
+The option to provide this documentation begins May 1, 2019.

 International students may not waive insurance provided by DePauw University unless they are currently enrolled in a plan that meets or exceeds the international student plan provided by DePauw University.
 Students participating in intercollegiate athletics may have additional requirements.
 Student-athletes should contact your head coach or head athletics trainer, Kara Campbell, for more information.